ingo/ingo.github.io/_recipes/grilled_garlic_bread.md

 ---
-title: Grilled Garlic Bread
+author: NYT Cooking
 category: Sides
 description: A quick and easy, but delicious side for summer dinners.
 Hot, smoky garlic bread is equally friendly to a juicy steak, a whole fish or a Caprese salad.
-image: 20SALAD4-articleLarge.jpg
+image: grilled_garlic_bread.jpg
 image_attribution: Sabra Krock
 image_source: The New York Times
 size: 1 large (or 2 small loaves)
+source: https://cooking.nytimes.com/
 time: 30 minutes
-author: NYT Cooking
-source: https://cooking.nytimes.com/
+title: Grilled Garlic Bread
 ---
 This grilled garlic bread is a quick and easy side for summer dinners.
 It's hot, smoky, and friendly to a juicy steak, a whole fish, or a Caprese salad.
 Any loaf that is not too thick can be used, but whole grain stands up better to the oil-garlic-fire treatment.
 You may doubt that using garlic cloves with the papery skins on will work, but the rough surface of the toasted bread rubs them right off.

 ### Ingredients